 Are you looking for a career change?
 Or you a recent graduate ready to enter the market?
 You should consider the healthcare industry.
 It’s ever-changing, ever-growing, and it’s never going away because people will always need healthcare!
 If you like people, enjoy sales, are a self-starter, or all of the above, selling health insurance may be the job for you.

 How Do I Become an Insurance Agent?

 The insurance industry is a people business.
+As a result, you need have a great attitude and know how to talk to people.
 You will be talking to clients all day, explaining their policy options in detail and asking and answering questions.

 Requirements for achieving your insurance certification vary by state but are largely similar.
 Before taking your licensing exam, you will need to complete a series of courses.
 On the day of the exam, you will present a certificate of completion for your education.
 Most states include a small application/filing fee; it is heavily recommended that you do not take the test until you know that you are ready and able to pass.

 Why Become an Insurance Agent?

 Working as an insurance agent has benefits you may not find in any other career including: